 About the Artist

-Brian Kirkbride is a musician, sound artist, and software developer based in Chicago whose cross-disciplinary practice integrates field recordings, synthesizers and found sound from records and films through conceptually-driven audio processing.
-Inspired as much by the marvels of the natural world as the underbelly of the human one, his work has generated the sounds of birdsong from photographs of ferns and drowned excerpts of post-World War II travelogues under waves of overdriven 80s pop melodies.
+Brian Kirkbride is a musician, sound artist, DJ and programmer based in Chicago whose cross-disciplinary practice integrates data, field recordings, synthesizers and found sound from records and films through conceptually-driven audio processing.
+Inspired as much by the marvels of the natural world as the monstrosities of the human one, his work has generated birdsong from photographs of ferns and drowned post-World War II travelogues under waves of over-driven 80s pop melodies.
 He was delighted to learn that "cat ghost revenge story" represents an entire genre of Japanese film.

-In Spring of 2017, Kirkbride was commissioned by the Chicago Film Archives to create the sound and score for Sky Room, a collaboration with filmmaker Marianna Milhorat for the CFA's Media Mixer series.
+In 2017, Kirkbride was commissioned by the Chicago Film Archives to create the sound and score for Sky Room, a collaboration with filmmaker Marianna Milhorat for the CFA's Media Mixer series.
+Sky Room has been selected for the Ann Arbor Film Festival, Onion City Film Fest, Fovéa (Nice, France) and Simultan (Timisoara, Romania).

 With his partner, artist Jenny Kendler, Kirkbride has collaborated on several large-scale sound art and data-driven projects, which have been exhibited at venues such as the Museum of Contemporary Art Chicago, EXPO Chicago, the Lincoln Park Conservatory for Experimental Sound Studio and at Millennium Park for the Arts Club of Chicago and Art Institute of Chicago.